Managing Blogs

 Viewing Blog Entries for a Specific Student

-It is possible for teachers to view all of a particular student's blog entries that have been published to anyone on the site.
+Teachers can view all entries by a particular student that have been published to Anyone on this site.

 2. Locate and click on the student's name.